-5. The RPA and the ARM organisations, in February 2006, agreed, in writing, on a three (3) phase process for the ensurance of a successful, eventual, second republican referendum – whenever it is that the Government-of-the-Day instigates one.
-To this point in time, The RPA has been and remains a stickler for the maintenance of the written agreement whereas, it would verily seem as though – under the influence of present Chairman [new since July, 2015] mini-minimalist republican, Peter FitzSimons (aka ‘Fitzy’), is advancing a ludicrous, NON-inclusive, Plutocracy-orientated proposal which attempts to obviate/by-pass Section #128 of the Australian Constitution whilst persuading OR attempting to persuade the Prime Minister-of-the-Day to carry a vote of the two (2) Houses of Federal Parliament to enact/pass legislation which, indubitably, would be UNconstitutional.
+4. The RPA and the ARM organisations, in February 2006, agreed, in writing, on a three-phase process with the Leader of the ARM at the time, Ted O’Brien, for the ensurance of a successful, eventual, second republican referendum – whenever it is that the Government-of-the-Day instigates one.
+To this point in time, The RPA has been and remains a stickler for the maintenance of the written agreement whereas, it would verily seem as though – under the influence of present Chairman [new since July, 2015] mini-minimalist republican, Peter FitzSimons (aka ‘Fitzy’), is advancing a ludicrous, NON-inclusive, Plutocracy-orientated proposal which attempts to by-pass Section #128 of the Australian Constitution whilst persuading OR attempting to persuade the Prime Minister-of-the-Day to carry a vote of the two (2) Houses of Federal Parliament to enact legislation which, indubitably, would be UNconstitutional.
 Not to mention ANTI-Democratic.

-7. The RPA has tax-deductibility status and, concurrently, not-for-profit entity whereas the ARM has neither.
+6. The RPA has not-for-profit accreditation whereas the ARM does not.

-9. The ARM is, primarily, a Labor Party front – one of two (2) Labor Party fronts, actually (*the other being Labor for an Australian Republic – formed in mid-2015) – on the republican issue, whereas The RPA has NO outside links on the republican issue save for its continuing, strong links with the Brisbane-based Real Republic Limited organisation .
+8. The ARM is, primarily, a Labor Party front – one of two (2) Labor Party fronts, actually (*the other being Labor for an Australian Republic – formed in mid-2015) – on the republican issue, whereas The RPA has NO outside links on the republican issue save for its continuing, strong links with the Brisbane-based Real Republic Australia Limited organisation led by David Muir.
 The RPA, though, is the party political/electoral wing of an ALL-encompassing republican umbrella group which since 1993 has been marketing ‘Republican-branded’ ALL-Australian products e.g. wine, coffee, olive oil, Wattle Day flags, bunting & badges, Republican t-shirts and water diverters etc. for both fund-raising and national identity/national awareness-raising purposes.
-The RPA, though, actively involves ARM Members in its exclusive ‘Oz Republic-by-Default’ [for State Republics] Campaign and Direct Electionists.
+The RPA, though, actively involves ARM Members who are Direct-Electionists in its exclusive and ongoing ‘Oz Republic-by-Default’ [for State Republics] Campaign.

 *Peter Consandine re-joined the ARM in November, 2015 and allowed his second-time around Membership to lapse in November, 2018.